-Cleveland has 17 hits in 12-6 over TwinsCleveland Indians' Nick Swisher, right, scores on an RBI-triple hit by Jason Kipnis in the first inning of a baseball game against the Minnesota Twins, Friday, Sept.
+Cleveland has 17 hits in 12-6 over TwinsCleveland Indians' Jason Kipnis hits an RBI-triple off Minnesota Twins pitcher Pedro Hernandez in the first inning of a baseball game on Friday, Sept.
 27, 2013, in Minneapolis.
 (AP Photo/Jim Mone)

 MINNEAPOLIS (AP) -- After winning two World Series titles with the Boston Red Sox, Terry Francona knows a thing or two about October baseball.
 Getting the Cleveland Indians on the cusp of a playoff appearance in his first year with the team just makes it that much sweeter.

 The Indians pulled into a tie atop the AL wild card standings Friday night, pounding out 17 hits in a 12-6 romp over the Minnesota Twins.

 ''It's everything you hope for when you go to spring training,'' Francona said. ''You can't let yourself get ahead, but the fact that everybody's tired and we can't wait to get back here tomorrow, that's what we're here for.''